kkrypt0nn/pymanuf/README.md

 ### Installation

-If you want to use this library for one of your projects, you can install it like any other Rust crate
+If you want to use this library for one of your projects, you can install it like any other Python library

 ```bash
 python -m pip install pymanuf